mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - If the feature can be enabled/disabled for a single project, add the [by-project information](#features-enabled-by-project).
 Otherwise, do not say anything about it.
+- Say whether it can be enabled or disabled by project.
 - Say whether it's recommended for production use.
 - Document how to enable and disable it.
 - Add a warning to the user saying that the feature is disabled.